top of page

 18-WEEK PROGRAMS

-Now that athletes have the basic ski skills down, it time to learn what freestyle skiing is all about!
-Southern Alberta Freestyle Ski Club's Jumps and Bumps program is designed to help young athletes grow their freestyle potential in a safe and fun environment.
-J&B is a Canadian Freestyle Ski grassroots developmental program, which focuses on allowing athletes to develop their basic freestyle ski skills.
-It also provides athletes with the opportunities to learn and develop their all around ski skills, which are necessary for navigating a mountain on their own.
-This entry level freestyle program will teach kids who already have a firm grasp on skiing how to grow their skills in the following areas: jumps, rails, halfpipe, moguls and freeskiing.
-The ideal candidate for this program is an athlete who has completed 1-2 seasons with a Nancy Greene program.
+The ideal athlete in this program has completed 2+ seasons in a structured program and is comfortable on a black run.
 Our coaches are NCCP trained and passionate about developing young athletes to be well-rounded, confident skiers.
-Our biggest goal is to help athlete realize their potential and passion for the sport of freestyle skiing.
-Along with developing freestyle ski skills, athletes also learn to respect the terrain on which they train and the etiquette required when skiing on the mountain.
+Our club mission is to help athletes realize their potential and passion for the sport of freestyle skiing.
+Along with developing freestyle ski skills, athletes learn to respect the terrain on which they train and the etiquette required when skiing on the mountain.
 At Southern Alberta Freestyle Ski Club, athletes learn how to ski the challenging and varied terrain at Sunshine Village, along with the basic freestyle skills.

 FREESTYLERZ

-Southern Alberta Freestyle Ski Club's Freestylerz program is a progression of the Jumps and Bumps level, with a focus on more advanced skill development.
-Athletes will begin to learn more difficult freestyle skills including a variety of tricks and spins (180 spin, 360 spin, 540 spin, grabs, etc.), as well as continue to advance their overall ski skills.
-At this level athletes are very comfortable on their skis and are capable of maneuvering all of the challenging and varied terrain Sunshine Village has to offer.
-Athletes will also be pushed to progress further in moguls, jumps, rails, halfpipe and freeskiing.
-At this level athletes will begin to develop their competitive skills by preparing for club level events.
-The focus is still mainly on the progression of skills and having fun!
+The Freestylerz program is a progression of the Fundamentals, with a focus on more advanced skill development.
+Athletes will begin to learn more difficult freestyle skills including a variety of tricks and spins while continuing to advance their overall ski skills.
+At this level, athletes are very comfortable on their skis and are capable of maneuvering all of the challenging and varied terrain Sunshine Village has to offer.
+Athletes will be challenged to progress in moguls, jumps, rails, halfpipe and freeskiing.
+At this level, athletes have the opportunity to develop their competitive skills by preparing for club level events.
+The focus is still on the progression of skills and having fun!

-Athletes at the Freestylerz level are expected to attend regular training sessions to better prepare for competitions, but are still developed to be well rounded passionate skiers for life.
-In addition to their Saturday training, athletes also have the option of attending mid-week COP training on Thursdays, as well as every-second Sunday training.
-At this level, athletes also have the opportunity to attend summer airbag training sessions, to further develop their air awareness and variety of tricks in a safe and fun environment.
-Along with summer training athletes are also highly encouraged to attend fall dryland and trampoline training in preparation for the on snow portion of the program.
+Athletes at the Freestylerz level are expected to attend weekly training sessions to better prepare for competitions but are still developed to be well rounded passionate skiers for life.
+In addition to the Saturday training, athletes also have the option of attending mid-week COP training.
+Freestylerz athletes have the opportunity to attend summer airbag training and water ramp sessions, to further develop their air awareness and variety of tricks in a safe and fun environment.
+These athletes are also highly encouraged to attend fall dryland and trampoline training in preparation for the on snow portion of the program.

 COMPETITION DEVELOPMENT

-Southern Alberta Freestyle Ski Club's competition development program is suitable for athletes between the ages of 11 to 17 years old.
-Athletes will be grouped by age and ability.
-At this level athletes will have the opportunity to compete in 3 events per season, consisting of a mix of both club level and provincial level events (events will be chosen by the head coach).
-Athletes will continue to learn more challenging freestyle ski skills (inverts, more complicated spins, etc.) and focus on improving in all areas of the freestyle sport (moguls, jumps, rails, halfpipe, freeskiing).
+At this level athletes will have the opportunity to compete in 3 events per season, consisting of a mix of both club level and provincial level events.
+Athletes will continue to learn more challenging freestyle ski skills (inverts, more complicated spins, etc.) and focus on improving in all areas of the freestyle sport.
+Athletes will start at the Competition Development level and have the opportunity to move to the Competitive Team once their skill level has increased to be suitable for the next step up, as determined by the Head Coach.

-Along with the on snow portion of the program, athletes at the “comp dev” level will be strongly encouraged to attend as much of the summer airbag and dryland program as possible, as well as the fall dryland and trampoline program.
-The skills developed during this “off season” training will help athletes to develop their strength, endurance and performance and skills, which will ultimately improve their competitive performance and safety during the on snow portion of the program.
+Along with the on snow portion of the program, athletes at this level will be strongly encouraged to attend as much of the summer and fall training opportunities as possible as the skills developed during this “off season” training will help athletes to develop their strength, endurance and performance and skills, which will ultimately improve their competitive performance and safety during the on snow portion of the program.

 COMPETITIVE TEAM

-Team is determined based on skill level and coaches' discretion.
+Team is determined based on skill level and Head Coach's discretion.

 This program is designed to help skiers in our club achieve their competitive dreams.
-Athletes generally progress from the Competition Development Group into the Competitive (Comp) group.
 Athletes in this group are expected to attend the majority of scheduled training sessions, including dryland and trampoline.
 In addition, off season water or airbag ramp training is essential, and attending summer glacier camps is highly recommended.
-Along with further developing their freestyle skills athlete still maintain and continue to develop their freeskiing skills and skier for life mentality.
-The program offers instruction by certified NCCP Coaches.
+Along with further developing their freestyle skills, athletes still maintain and continue to develop their freeskiing skills and skier for life mentality.

 10 WEEK ON SNOW PROGRAM FOR ALL LEVELS